-I am Christine Mackenzie, Bachelor of Arts, Graduate Diploma of Librarianship, Graduate Diploma of Management, Fellow of the Australian Library and Information Association, Freelance Librarian and Past President of IFLA (International Federation of Library Associations and Institutions) 2019-2021 and current board member and Treasurer/Secretary of Stichting IFLA Global Libraries Foundation.
+I am Christine Mackenzie, AM, Bachelor of Arts, Graduate Diploma of Librarianship, Graduate Diploma of Management, Fellow of the Australian Library and Information Association, Freelance Librarian, President of IFLA (International Federation of Library Associations and Institutions) 2019-2021 and current board member and Treasurer/Secretary of Stichting IFLA Global Libraries Foundation.

 After a long and successful career in public libraries I retired as CEO of Yarra Plenty Regional Library Service in 2016 after 12 years in that role in order to seek new challenges and opportunities.
 Previously I was Manager of Brisbane City Council Library Service, the largest public library system in Australia, and Mornington Peninsula Library Service.

 Using innovative approaches to keep libraries strong , connected and vital

 Mentoring and inspiring the next generation of librarians and library leaders

 Bringing about change and impact through collaborative team building

 My IFLA Presidential term covered two exceptional years – not just for IFLA but for the whole world.
 We have all been impacted by the pandemic, as well as living with the manifestations of climate change and witnessing powerful demonstrations against inequality and injustice.

 My presidential theme “Let’s work together” focussed on innovation and the future, as well as the ongoing alignment with the United Nations 2030 Agenda.
 Inequality in the world is increasing and achieving the sustainable development goals is more important than ever.